NATO Codification

 Once you have an e-tasking account you can then apply for your item(s) to be codified by submitting an E-Task on the system.
 In addition, our E-Tasking system can also be used for Post Codification actions like amending an existing record on CSIS or adding UK User Interest to a foreign NSN.

 If you are not familiar with the e-tasking application, you will find the eLearning Modules below useful.
-Each module has different versions available dependant on the Inventory System you require, CRISP, SS3 or BIWMS.
+Each module has different versions available dependant on the Inventory System you require, SS3 or BIWMS.

 Related eLearning Modules